Chart Color Schemes

 Residential development activity is lower than average in Curtin according to AreaSearch's national comparison of local real estate markets

 Curtin has seen approximately 20 new homes approved annually over the past five financial years, totalling 103 homes.
-As of FY-26, 11 approvals have been recorded.
-On average, 0.4 new residents per year per dwelling constructed were recorded between FY-21 and FY-25.
+As of FY-26, 12 approvals have been recorded.
+On average, 0.4 new residents per year per dwelling constructed have been recorded between FY-21 and FY-25.

 Frequently Asked Questions - Development